dpw0001/jspective/README.md

 It is based solely on standard text-based web technologies: JavaScript, HTML, CSS.

-So web browsers can view spatal web applications without plug-ins and the front-end is still as text-based as any common webpage.
+So web browsers can view spatial web applications without plug-ins and the front-end is still as text-based as any common webpage.

 It is a toy project just for the fun and art.